Skip to main content

 • Full disk access

-All these approvals are necessary for Bitdefender Endpoint Security Tools to work properly, without asking endpoint users for interaction.
+All approvals are necessary for Bitdefender Endpoint Security Tools to work properly, without asking endpoint users for interaction.

 Bitdefender system extension